 In the same sense, many operations are choosing to shift their infrastructure away from their current physical setup and into the cloud, cutting the costs of owning and maintaining physical servers and other hardware and, at the same time, increasing their virtual bandwidth.

 Service providers specializing in cloud migration understand the ins and outs of such a monumental shift and know how to leverage migration tools to help businesses migrate to cloud computing.
-They know the difference between the platforms and can, in process, distinguish between the cloud migration steps involved in AWS cloud migration vs. Azure cloud migration, for example.
+They know the difference between the platforms and can, in the process, distinguish between the cloud migration steps involved in AWS cloud migration vs. Azure cloud migration, for example.

 Here are a few more benefits of public cloud migration: